-> - Set aside a spare washed, 500ml Chinese Food container for the swirl colour
+- Set aside a spare washed, 500ml jug or container for the swirl colour.

-> - Still working quickly, pour the soap into the log mould – the colours will mix as you do this creating the effect as shown in the pictures
+- Still working quickly, pour the soap into the log mould – the colours will mix as you do this creating the effect as shown in the graphic.

-> - See full instructions for In the Pot Swirling Technique HERE.
+- See full instructions for In the Pot Swirling Technique HERE.

-> - If you want a textured top, or don't wish to cover the top to avoid ashing, spritz liberally with Isopropyl Alcohol, then insulate for gel, or you can cover with acetate once firm enough to lie this over the top without it sticking
+- If you want a textured top, or don't wish to cover the top to avoid ashing, spritz liberally with Isopropyl Alcohol, then insulate for gel.

 and if you hav some left over, single soaps are gorgeous too!